software-mansion/starknet.py/docs/migration_guide.rst

 --------------------

 Starknet.py now uses a `account contract from cairo-lang library <https://github.com/starkware-libs/cairo-lang/blob/4e233516f52477ad158bc81a86ec2760471c1b65/src/starkware/starknet/third_party/open_zeppelin/Account.cairo>`_.
 This changes internal transaction signing behavior.
-See linked contract to overview changes yourself.
+Instead of generating a message to sign from multicall a transaction hash is signed.

 Fees
 ----

-Starknet 0.8.0 introduced support for fees, while they are not necessary yet, starting this version starknet.py will require you to specify amount of Wei you are willing to pay when making ``.invoke()`` transactions as well as preparing function calls with ``.prepare()``.
+Starknet 0.8.0 introduced support for fees, while they are not necessary yet, starting this version starknet.py will require you to specify amount of Wei you are willing to pay either when making ``.invoke()`` transactions or when preparing function calls with ``.prepare()``.

 before 0.8.0